a76-zz/dnd-tree/README.md

 1. Node counter just displays number of childrens
 2. Additional descriptions such as User/Level etc. are missed
-3. Users are also draggables
+3. Users are also draggabled
 4. Dropping after collapsed nodes is allowed and it causes expansion of such nodes after dropping
 5. Some bugs are still possible :)
 6. Use yarn package manager